Associate Professor of European History and the College

 Chicago, IL 60637

 Paul Cheney is an historian of Europe with a specialization in old regime France and its colonial empire.
 Before beginning his PhD training in history at Columbia University, he studied political economy at the New School for Social Research.
 He has taught at Columbia University, the European College of Liberal Arts (Berlin), and the Queen's University of Belfast.

-Cul de Sac: Plantation Life in Eighteenth-Century Saint Domingue (under contract, University of Chicago Press)
+Cul de Sac: Plantation Life in Eighteenth-Century Saint Domingue.
+Chicago: University of Chicago Press, under contract.